 - Look for a Side Job: If your office doesn’t pay for overtime or not allowing increment, then you may look for a side job so that you will get a higher take-home pay.

 This article has been a guide to Take-Home Pay and its definition.
-Here we discuss how to maximise and how to calculate it along with examples.
+We explain how to calculate it with an example and how to maximize it.
 You may learn more about financing from the following articles –